-Where the Forest Meets the Stars by Glendy Vanderah is sure to spark book club debate.
-This novel is an immersive read and creative take on challenging subject matter.
+Where the Forest Meets the Stars is sure to spark book club debate.
+Glendy Vanderah’s novel is an immersive read and creative take on challenging subject matter.
 Read on for our full review.

 A mysterious child teaches two strangers how to love and trust again.